 Dinner: Enjoy a relaxing dinner served buffet style in the East House Dining Room.

-Evening: Following dinner we will make our way to Mulder Chapel for a piano performance of both jazz and classical music performed by a classically trained pianist.
+Evening: Following dinner we will enjoy an evening of entertainment.
 Following the performance we will return to the Conference Center for an ice cream social with fellow participants.

 Breakfast: A hearty breakfast will be served in the East House Dining Room.